Principal Investigator

 Ana Castello

-Undergraduate Alumni, MCB Honors Thesis
+Undergraduate researcher, MCB Honors Thesis

 Anna graduated with a BS in Molecular Cellular Biology and minored in History.
 Anna analyzed thermal images of elephant seals to determine how thermoregulation and thermal stress change with warming temperatures.